Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads any audio mp3 files from a WDR3 concert player website, if the concert is made available in the media library for a re-listening over a 30-day period after its broadcast, hence, no download button is dispositional to the audience.
+Downloads any audio mp3 file detected on a WDR3 concert player website, if the concert is available in the media library for a re-listening over a 30-day period after its broadcast.
+This feature might be very useful, since no mp3 file download button is dispositional to the audience.

 From the address bar of your web browser copy the url of the website, where the concert resides and execute the following command: